velvetkevorkian/website-2021/posts/blog/hd-movement-tracking-further-and-final-iteration.md

 [![11](https://farm4.static.flickr.com/3405/5837152807_837a51f72f_z.jpg){:
 width="640" height="457"}][2]

-Once we have a nice clean monochrome image we can run [BlobScanner][3]{: target="_blank"} which will identify any large blocks of pixels, and calculate their centroids and bounding boxes.
+Once we have a nice clean monochrome image we can run [BlobScanner][3] which will identify any large blocks of pixels, and calculate their centroids and bounding boxes.
 The centroid coordinates are fed to the [Mesh library][4] which calculates and draws a [Delaunay triangulation][5] using them, which